Md-Sarfaraz/Termux-For-Youtube/README.md

 A Youtube Video Downloader For Android using Termux App with youtube-dl plugins.
 **NOTE : _I'm just modified this Script to a more User-friendly interface._**

-## How Use It
+## How to Use It

 * Download Termux and Termux API from Google Play Store.
-* Make Sure You Are Connnected To Intenet.
+* Make Sure You Are Connected To Intenet.
 * Open Termux App and type this line of code
 ```
 apt update